Flexible Moral Hazard Problems with Adverse Selection: Optimality of Single Full-range Contracts

-The specialty of the single full-range contracts lies in that, when the optimal menu takes this form, it does not distinguish between different types of agents and no output level needs to be excluded from the ranges of the contracts.
-Technically, when a single full-range contract is optimal, the principal's problem becomes trivial since we only need to solve for the optimal slope coefficient of the single contract.
-Additionally, it directly follows that the recommended output distributions must be the ones that attain the concavification value $\Theta(\cdot)$.
+The specialty of the single full-range contracts lies in that, when the optimal menu takes this form, it does not distinguish between different types of agents, and no output level needs to be excluded from the ranges of the contracts.
+Technically, when a single full-range contract is optimal, the principal's problem becomes trivial, as it reduces to solving for the optimal slope coefficient of a single contract.
+Moreover, it follows immediately that the recommended output distributions must be those that attain the concavification value $\Theta(\cdot)$.

-In Theorem \ref{EF-th1}, we have established the sufficient and necessary condition under which it is optimal for the principal to provide a single full-range contract when the effort function $c(\cdot)$ is convex.
-We can show that the condition proposed in Theorem \ref{EF-th1} is also sufficient to ensure that both contracts in the optimal menu have the same level of power, which indicates that the optimum of the principal's problem can be reached by providing a single full-range contract when the effort function takes a general form.
+Theorem \ref{EF-th1} established a sufficient and necessary condition under which it is optimal for the principal to provide a single full-range contract when the effort function $c(\cdot)$ is convex.
+We can show that the condition proposed in Theorem \ref{EF-th1} is also sufficient to ensure that both contracts in the optimal menu have the same level of power when the effort function takes a general form.

-Theorem \ref{OSC-th1} establishes that a menu consisting of a single full-range contract is optimal with an effort function $c(\cdot)$ if providing this single full-range contract is also optimal to the principal's problem where the effort function is given by $\Theta^{-1}(\cdot)$, which is the largest convex function that is everywhere weakly lower than $c(\cdot)$. \begin{theorem} Take any $c:[\underline{x},\overline{x}]\to \mathbb{R}_{+}$ that is differentiable and strictly increasing.
+Theorem \ref{OSC-th1} shows that a menu consisting of a single full-range contract is optimal with an effort function $c(\cdot)$ if providing this single full-range contract is also optimal to the principal's problem where the effort function is given by $\Theta^{-1}(\cdot)$, which is the largest convex function that is everywhere weakly lower than $c(\cdot)$. \begin{theorem} Take any $c:[\underline{x},\overline{x}]\to \mathbb{R}_{+}$ that is differentiable and strictly increasing.
 If a single full-range contract is optimal to \eqref{MBC-P} with effort function $\Theta^{-1}(\cdot)$, it is also optimal to \eqref{MBC-P} when the effort function is given by $c(\cdot)$. \end{theorem} \begin{proof} With the effort function $c(\cdot)$, the principal's problem is given by